 - Turn right and go along the lane for 500m.
-Where it curves right, turn sharp left onto the driveway to Hale Court Farm.
+Where it curves right, turn sharp left into the driveway to Hale Court Farm.
 Follow it round to the right and downhill, then turn left onto an unmarked footpath along the right-hand edge of some fields and through a small plantation.
 After crossing a stream, turn right to go around the edge of a large field to its far corner.
 Go down to the River Medway and turn left to head north alongside it on the edge of a large meadow.
 At the far end follow the path across the river at a weir and out to the A264.
 Turn right onto the main road, then right again to reach the station.

 - In 300m stay on the driveway as it curves right, ignoring a rough track going straight on.
 You pass a house off to the left and continue gently downhill, with a field on your left.
 The next turning is not signposted.
 At the end of this field turn left off the concrete track to head N along its bottom edge, with a hedge on your right.

 - In 75m go through a metal fieldgate (with a footpath waymarker) into the next field and continue down its right-hand edge.
 In the bottom corner cross a stile and a plank bridge to go through a small plantation.
 On the far side follow the path through a belt of trees and across a stream on a wooden footbridge to emerge in the corner of a large fenced-off field.

-- Turn right and go along a broad grassy strip, gradually curving left around the field.
+Turn right and go along a broad grassy strip, gradually curving left around the field.
 In the far corner turn right as indicated to go through a gap in the trees into a large field.
 Go straight ahead across the field towards a gap in the tree boundary, about 100m in from the far right-hand corner.